tyang21/BadTexter/README.md

 ## Am I a Bad Texter (v.
 0.1.1)
 Works with MacOS

-You can either follow the directions below, or run the shell script within this directory labeled
+You can either follow the directions below, or run the shell script by executing the command (within your project directory):
 ```
 ./start_project.sh
 ```